 - The creation zone (assisted creation or creation by programming) appears on the left. - The strategy application zone appears on the right.
 This includes a ProBacktest tab to backtest a trading system with historical data and a ProOrder AutoTrading tab to automatically execute a trading system.
-The options in the ProBacktest tab are detailed in section 3 of this manual.
+The options in the ProBacktest tab are detailed in section [#5.ProBacktest - trading system backtesting](#) of this manual.